 You will also want to align your twins to an age-appropriate schedule, you can find these on my Instagram page.
 When you start sleep training, your twins will likely be overtired due to inconsistent sleep, this is normal!
 You’ll want to use a sleep that is appropriate for their age and be sure to put them in their sleep spaces at least 15-20 minutes before you want them asleep, this will give them time to put themselves to sleep which is the skill you’re teaching them!

-Twins are a true miracle but it can be overwhelming to figure out how to attend to two babies who require your attention at the same time!
-With practice, time and patience, it will get easier.
-Be sure to ask for help in the early stages, extra sets of hands for feedings, diaper changes and for help around the house is extremely important.
-I hope this tips help you when it comes time to start sleep training your twins!
+Twins are a true miracle, but it can be overwhelming to figure out how to attend to two babies who require your attention at the same time!
+With practice, time, and patience, it will get easier.
+Be sure to ask for help in the early stages, extra sets of hands for feedings, diaper changes, and for help around the house.
+I hope these tips help you when it comes time to start sleep training your twins!

 Sleep Shore Sleep Training

 Going through sleep problems?
 Sleep Shore offers one-on-one sleep solutions for newborns, infants, and toddlers.
 We can help your family end the sleep deprivation and create healthy sleep patterns to finally sleep through the night.
 See what this mama had to say about our sleep services below:

 “If you are in the thick of things with a newborn and need support with sleep and what “routines” should look like look no further!
 Molly from Sleep Shore has been instrumental in our sanity with our now 3-week-old son.
 The recorded call was so helpful for my husband and I to watch and we refer to the PDF document often however, the best part about working with Sleep Shore is being able to check in with a real person on our 15-minute calls.